 These are quick and easy resources that I check on a regular basis.
 Some people may not consider this to be “professional development,” but I have learned so much from these tools.
 It can be very lonely as an SLP, and I so appreciate the opportunity to collaborate and talk about our field with other professionals.

 - Facebook Groups: I love reading other people’s questions and answers.
-It helps me think critically of what I’m doing and helps me identify areas that I might learn more about.
+It helps me think critically about what I’m doing and helps me identify areas that I might learn more about.

 - Blogs: I added some of my favorite blogs to Feedly.
 I love reading about what other SLPs are doing in therapy.
 Many of them also have a focus on evidence-based practice.